How to Handle lazy Writers and Their Get-Rich-Quick Schemes.

 And the truth is that they need to find another way to make easy money.

-I don't know of anyone that writes Hubs that is driving a new Ferrari from their HP payouts.
+I don't know of anyone that writes articles that is now driving a new Ferrari from their payouts.

 And, these people need to know that a decent buck is not the same as a lot of stolen bucks!